Radiation-Hydrodynamics Effects in an Inhomogeneous Medium: Physics of Inhomogeneous Flows

 The specific heat of the clump material dictates the amount of energy that must be injected into this material to heat it ($\Delta T \propto \Delta E/c_v$: the change in temperature is proportional to the change in energy divided by the specific heat).
 This will determine both how quickly the clump begins to expand or blow off as well the temperature of this blow-off.
 The higher the specific heat, the longer it takes for the radiation and material temperatures to reach an equilibrium.
 The specific heat dictates the timescale for the temperature in the clumps to rise.
 Because the opacity is extremely sensitive to the temperature, the specific heat can play a huge role in determining the evolution of the opacity in the flow.

 From our analytic models, we expect the outflows to depend upon both the specific heat and opacity of the material.
+Especially if the the denser clumps are caused through common envelope mass ejection, the clumps are likely to have a different composition than the surrounding wind material.
+Although the variation in the specific heat is less important in astrophysical plasmas than in laboratory experiments, opacity differences can be an order of magnitude.
 Figure~\ref{fig:singlecv_tev} shows the temperature map from two simulations at two snapshots in time where the specific heat is raised and lowered by an order of magnitude.
 For high specific heat models, the temperature in the clump need only rise modestly to achieve sufficient pressures to push out against the ambient medium, driving an outflow into the flow region.
 If the clump material has a lower specific heat, it must become hotter to achieve the requisite pressures to drive an outflow.
 The outflow will take longer to expand and will be hotter.

-Figure~\ref{fig:singlecv_denfvol} shows the density and volume fraction ($f_{\rm vol}$) maps corresponding to the temperature maps in Figure~\ref{fig:singlecv_tev}.
+Figure~\ref{fig:singlecv_denfvol} shows the density and volume fraction ($f_{\rm vol}$) maps\footnote{The volume fraction is close to the mass fraction in each zone.
+However, {\it Cassio} assumes different materials in a single zone are in Pressure and Temperature equilibrium and the different specific heats of the different materials will lead to different material densities and volume fractions that are slightly different than the mass fractions in a given zone.} corresponding to the temperature maps in Figure~\ref{fig:singlecv_tev}.
 Because the outflow starts earlier for the higher specific heat model, it expands more quickly into the ambient medium.
 In addition to being lower temperature, the density of the outflow is lower for higher $C_v$ clump.
 If the opacity of this material is high, it can cut off the radiation flow.
-Although the high specific clump material expands more quickly, it is less dense, so the impact on the radiation flow may be greater for the clumps with lower specific heats.
+Although the high specific heat material expands more quickly, it is less dense, so the impact on the radiation flow may be greater for the clumps with lower specific heats.

 The opacity of the clump material can modify the evolution of the clump.
 Figures~\ref{fig:singleop_dentev} and \ref{fig:singleop_kapfvol} show the density, temperature, opacity and volume fraction for models where the opacity of the clump material is raised or lowered.
 If the opacity of the clump is high, the radiation is unable to penetrate deeply into the clump.
 This means that the wind from the clump taps only a small mass reservoir.
 The resulting outflow is lower density but higher temperature.
 The extent of the high-opacity outflow is slightly lower.
 Depending on how the opacity evolves as it transitions from a solid to a plasma, the nature of the clump-material opacity can have a huge impact on the radiation flow.